TheodorosPanagiotakopoulos/theodorosPanagiotakopoulos/README.md

 ### Hi there 👋

-I am a PhD Candidate pursuing my PhD in Computational Material Science at the University of Central Florida, specializing in developing Machine Learning algorithms for nanotechnology and material design.
+I am a **PhD** Candidate pursuing my PhD in Computational Material Science at the **University of Central Florida**, specializing in developing Machine Learning algorithms for nanotechnology and material design.

 I worked at **ASML Silicon Valley** as a **Modeling Product Engineer Intern**, where I developed computational methods for photomask optimization and optimized simulation processes for pre-silicon fabrication to enhance efficiency.